 Years moved on.
 Iranian dissidents gathered around our North London kitchen table.
 At dinner, I tried to follow the conversations of the adults around me as they discussed “mullahs” and “Saddam” and “Khomeini” – subjects unfamiliar to my young British friends.
 In the background our TV crackled with the sound of shelling in the seemingly never-ending Iran-Iraq war.

 Each day, England ran into Iran.
 One afternoon I arrived home excitedly from school recounting the story that had just been taught to me in Scripture – of the arrival of the “Messiah” in Jerusalem on a donkey.
-Sitting at the white Terence Conran table that dominated our kitchen was a family friend, Baqer (who would go on to help found BBC Persian).
+Sitting at the white Terence Conran table that dominated our kitchen was a family friend, Baqer then head of the BBC Persian Service.
 “In Iran, we also waited for the Messiah,” he told me with an amused but weary smile, “but only the donkey showed up.”

 Back in Iran, Raisi kept rising.
 In 1983, he did what almost all men of ambition do: he married well, wedding Jamileh Sadat Alam al-Huda, the eldest daughter of a famous Friday prayer imam.
 At work: promotion.
 In 1985 he became deputy prosecutor of Tehran.
 In June 1989, Khomeini died, and Raisi’s patron, Khamenei, succeeded him.
 Soon after, Raisi was appointed prosecutor of Tehran, ensuring that once more he would drive both regime policy and its most egregious acts.